Plants, Scientific names, D. School Science Lessons

 Silky myrtle, (Decaspermum humile), currant myrtle, dark shiny crown, new pink leaves have silver hairs, Australian native food, Myrtaceae

-Decaspermum humile, Silky myrtle, Daleys Fruit Tree Nursery
+Decaspermum humile, Silky myrtle, Daleys Fruit Trees

 Mt Morgan myrtle, (Decaspermum struckoilicum), up to 4 m, similar to silky myrtle, endangered species, Australia, Myrtaceae

-Blue nun, (Delarbrea michieana), delarbrea, woody or herbaceous shrub, up to 6 m, swollen base of the compound leaf petiole clasping the stem, very reduced scale-like leaflets near the base of the compound leaf, pendulous inflorescence, huge bunches of startling iridescent blue berries, grows as a small understory tree in rainforests, Myodocarpaceae
+Blue nun, (Delarbrea michieana), delarbrea, woody or herbaceous shrub, up to 6 m, understorey tree, swollen base of the compound leaf petiole clasping the stem, very reduced scale-like leaflets near the base of the compound leaf, pendulous inflorescence, huge bunches of startling iridescent blue berries, grows as a small understory tree in rainforests, Australia, Myodocarpaceae

 Poinciana, (Delonix regia), flame of the forest, flamboyant tree, ornamental, street tree, native to Madagascar, bright orange flowers, can grow up to 10 metres, but mostly 3 to 5 metres, spreading growth habit, semi-deciduous, sheds old leaves in spring, but new leaves follow immediately so never without foliage, attractive seed pods like a big bean, Fabaceae